 Running in the cold has even more advantages than when there are many extra degrees outside.
 Exercising outdoors when it’s cold increases calorie intake by 12%, and the body consumes 32% more fat while maintaining body heat.

-However many give up running in the cold weather for fear that they will catch a cold or they will have lung problems due to the cold air, but if you follow the tips above I guarantee it will not happen and you will be able to enjoy the benefits of running outdoors even and in the cold period.
+However, many give up running in the cold weather for fear that they will catch a cold or they will have lung problems due to the cold air, but if you follow the tips above, I guarantee it will not happen, and you will be able to enjoy the benefits of running outdoors even in the cold period.

 Now all you have to do is get up from your chair, get dressed in your running gear, and get to work.